 Soft Condorcet Optimization (SCO) is a ranking scheme for evaluation of general agents inspired by social choice theory.
 An SCO ranking is derived from and represented by {\bf SCO ratings}, $\theta_a$, for each alternative $a \in A$.
 The rating $\theta_a \in [\theta_{\min}, \theta_{\max}]$ serves only to determine $a$'s relative order compared to other alternatives in the ranking, such that $a\succ b$ if and only if $\theta_a > \theta_b$.
 The ranking is induced by numerically sorting these ratings (\eg see Figure~\ref{fig:example-fig}).
 We then formulate an optimization problem by carefully constructing a loss function that that penalizes discrepancies or misclassifications in the ordinal relationships between alternatives.

-An SCO rating is a numerical value representing an agent's level of skill compared to other agents.
-SCO is closely related to several prior works: Elo~\citep{Elo78}, probabilistic ranking~\citep{diaconis1988rankprob, marden1995rankdata, alvo2014rankprob}, and perturbed optimizers~\citep{Blondel20,Berthet20}.
+An SCO rating is a numerical value representing an agent's level of skill.
+SCO is closely related to several prior works: Elo~\cite{Elo78}, probabilistic ranking~\cite{diaconis1988rankprob, marden1995rankdata, alvo2014rankprob}, and perturbed optimizers~\cite{Blondel20,Berthet20}.
 We elaborate on these relationships in Appendix~\ref{sec:relationships-to-prior-work}.
-We now present the main ideas followed by different ways to compute the SCO ratings.